 We’ve come to an important item of discussion – advanced features of temperature monitoring tools.
-Some of these apps will allow you to adjust fan speed and other things that could affect system performance.
+Some apps will allow you to adjust fan speed and other factors affecting system performance.

 Does It Suit Your Budget?

-Speccy is a handy tool developed by Piriform Ltd. It is the same company that is behind CCleaner, which is among the leading apps for maintaining PCs and keeping them in optimal condition.
+Speccy is a handy tool developed by Piriform Ltd. It is the same company behind CCleaner, which is among the leading apps for maintaining PCs and keeping them in optimal condition.

 As for Speccy, it is a lightweight tool with an installer that weighs less than 10MB.
-Apart from being light, the software is also fast and capable of proving accurate and real-time info.
+Besides that, the software is also fast and capable of providing accurate and real-time info.